bablokb/sensor-test/README.md

   - Separate sensors from sources that influence the measurements.
 This implies /not/ to use a Pi or even worse a sensor Pi-hat.
-  - Shutdown the MCU or use at least use deep-sleep modes inbetween measurements to minimize heat-creap.
+  - Shutdown the MCU or at least use deep-sleep modes inbetween measurements to minimize heat-creap.
   - Check the sensor-initialization.
 Some drivers don't use ideal setups.
 The BMx280 is a very good example.
 The datasheet gives